 Windows Phone 7: A whole new OS

 By now, you probably know that Microsoft has created Windows Phone 7 from scratch.
 Now is the time to forget any preconceived notions you may have about Microsoft’s mobile products.
 Windows Phone 7 is light, fast and user-friendly.
 It isn’t perfect, however.
 Missing features like copy/paste and true multitasking are big oversights.
 (Microsoft says copy/paste will come in an update in January).
 I also don’t find the OS all that aesthetically-pleasing or visually consistent, and navigating through the OS requires a lot of scrolling.
-For an in-depth look at the Windows Phone 7 OS, check out PCWorld’s
+For an in-depth look at the Windows Phone 7 OS, check out PCWorld’shands-on here.

 Microsoft required handset manufacturers to ship with a 5-megapixel camera or higher, which is another welcome standard.
 All of the phones launched last week, including the Focus, sport 5-megapixel cameras.
 Microsoft has allowed manufacturers to throw in their own custom settings and features for the camera in addition to the standard settings.
 The Focus has a wide range of settings and controls including white balance, image effects (mono, sepia, antique to name a few), saturation, wide dynamic range and anti-shaking.
 The camera also has an LED flash, autofocus and 4x digital zoom.

 The interface is touch-friendly and easy to navigate, but the icons for the controls on the phone’s side are a bit too small for my liking.
 For example, the switch for changing from camera to video capture is tiny and I sometimes had to flick it multiple times to get it to switch modes.
 Also annoying: you can’t zoom using the volume rocker.
 It is a minor detail, but if the Focus can have a hardware shutter button, can’t it have a hardware zoom rocker too?